-The SRS series Turbine Flowmeter is a leading technology integrating with advanced design to produce the new generation of turbine flowmeter with the features of simple structure, light weight, high accuracy, good repeatability, flexible reaction a convenient installation/maintenance/application, etc.
+The SRS series Turbine Flowmeter is a leading technology integrating with advanced design to produce the new generation of turbine flowmeter with the features of simple structure, lightweight, high accuracy, good repeatability, flexible reaction convenient installation/maintenance/application, etc.

-It is widely applied to measuring the liquid of which kinematic viscosity is under 5*10-6m2 / s and have no impurity of fiber, grain etc., and no corrosive interaction with the stainless steel 1Cr18Ni9Ti, 2Cr13, and A12O3, and hard alloy in seal pipes.
-The liquid of kinematic above 5*10-6m2/s can be measured after real liquid calibration of flowmeter.
+It is widely applied to measuring the liquid of which kinematic viscosity is under 5*10-6m2 / s and has no impurity of fiber, grain, etc., and no corrosive interaction with the stainless steel 1Cr18Ni9Ti, 2Cr13, and A12O3, and hard alloy in seal pipes.
+The liquid of kinematics above 5*10-6m2/s can be measured after real liquid calibration of the flowmeter.

-It can be used in value control, siren when excess, if co-ordination with special display instrument.
-So it is the ideal instrument of measuring flow value and saving energy.
+It can be used in value control, siren when excess if coordination with a special display instrument.
+So it is the ideal instrument for measuring flow value and saving energy.

 How Turbine Flowmeters Work